-Author of A Group-Analytic Exploration of the Sibling Matrix and contributor to papers including The International Journal of Group-Analytic Psychotherapy.
+writer of A Group-Analytic Exploration of the Sibling Matrix and contributor to journals including The International Journal of Group-Analytic Psychotherapy.

 A Group-Analytic Exploration of the Sibling Matrix: How Siblings Shape our Lives

 A fresh approach to siblings, recognising how these relationships are embedded in the framework of the family and how sibling experiences shape our lives, influencing relationships with partners, friends and colleagues, and affecting how we take our place in groups and in society.

 The book is divided into three parts.
 Part One focuses on the sibling life cycle, exploring how these relationships shift and change throughout life according to context and circumstances.
 In Part Two, Parker uses clinical examples to consider how therapists working with individuals and groups might expand their thinking to incorporate the sibling matrix.
 The final part investigates how the sibling matrix manifests in organisational life and considers how we might develop mutuality and cooperation in our universal sibling matrix.

 The book incorporates compelling personal stories and clinical examples to bring to life the realities and nuances, the good and bad, the healthy and supportive, and also the potentially damaging aspects of sibling relationships.

 Over the past 20 years I have contributed articles to many journals and publications.
 These include the following:

 An exploration of the concept of the social unconscious and its application to clinical understanding